sumaiyamushtarimim/fashionary/src/BACKEND_DOCUMENTATION.md

 ## 5. WooCommerce Integration

-The application includes a UI for integrating with WooCommerce stores.
-The backend must handle the logic for this integration.
+The backend must handle the logic for integrating with WooCommerce stores.
+The synchronization logic is very specific and must be followed carefully.

 ### Required Tasks:

 1.  **Store Credentials:** Securely store WooCommerce store URLs, Consumer Keys, and Consumer Secrets in the database, associated with a user or business.
 2.  **API Communication:** Create services to communicate with the WooCommerce REST API using the stored credentials.
-3.  **Data Synchronization:**
+This application does **not** sync product details from WooCommerce.
+All synchronization is based on matching **SKUs** between this application and the WooCommerce stores.

+### Stock Management Logic

+Stock synchronization is status-based, not quantity-based.
+This approach is highly efficient and reduces API load.

+-   **Instant Stock Out Push:** When a product's inventory quantity in this ERP application reaches `0`, the backend must **immediately** push an `"outofstock"` status to all integrated WooCommerce stores for the corresponding SKU.
+-   **Instant Stock In Push:** When a product's inventory quantity changes from `0` to a positive number (e.g., through a new purchase order or a returned order), the backend must **immediately** push an `"instock"` status to all integrated WooCommerce stores for the corresponding SKU.
+-   **Periodic Sanity Check (Twice Daily):** To ensure long-term consistency and correct any potential discrepancies, run a periodic job twice a day, at **9 AM and 9 PM (Dhaka Time, GMT+6)**.
+This job should:
+    1. Fetch the `stock_status` for all relevant product SKUs from each WooCommerce store.
+    2. Compare it with the stock status in this ERP application.
+    3.  **Only push an update if there is a mismatch.** This is far more efficient than blindly pushing updates for all products and avoids hitting API rate limits.
+This check applies to both "in-stock" and "out-of-stock" products to correct any errors.

+### Order Management Logic

-    *   **Products:** Implement endpoints to manually or automatically sync products from WooCommerce to this application.
-Example: `POST /api/woocommerce/sync-products`.
+Order synchronization is a one-way process from WooCommerce to this application.

-    *   **Orders:** Use WooCommerce webhooks to automatically create new orders in this application whenever an order is placed on the connected WooCommerce store.
-    *   **Inventory:** Implement two-way inventory sync.
-When a sale happens on either platform, the stock level should be updated on the other.
-4.  **Webhook Handling:**
-    *   Create a dedicated webhook endpoint (e.g., `/api/webhooks/woocommerce`) to receive events from WooCommerce.
-    *   This endpoint should handle events like `order.created`, `product.updated`, etc., and update the local database accordingly.
+-   **New Order Sync:** The backend must listen for new orders from WooCommerce.
+The recommended way is to create a webhook endpoint in this application and subscribe to the **`woocommerce_new_order`** event in WooCommerce.
+When this webhook is triggered, the new order details should be fetched from WooCommerce and created in this application's database.
+-   **One-Way Status Updates:** Once an order is synced from WooCommerce to this application, **no further status updates should be pushed back to WooCommerce**.
+All subsequent order management (status changes, fulfillment, etc.) will be handled exclusively within this ERP application.

 ## 6. Handling Existing API Routes